 Koalas Have Fingerprints

 Chimpanzees and gorillas have human-like fingerprints and so do koalas.
-In fact, koala prints are so alike as to be indistinguishable from human fingerprints, even to expert crime scene investigators.
-As of yet, no koalas are known to have framed humans for their crimes, but now we know it’s not impossible…
+In fact, koala prints are very similar to human fingerprints, even to expert crime scene investigators.
+As of yet, no koalas have framed humans for their crimes, but now we know it’s not impossible…

 Dinosaurs Lived on Every Continent

-Rolls-Royce Makes the Most Expensive (New) Car in the World
+Rolls-Royce Makes the Most Expensive Car in the World

 Currently, the most expensive car in the world is a Rolls-Royce Sweptail that sold for $13 million.
 However, even if you have that kind of dough lying around, you won’t be able to buy it—only one was made, and it was custom-built from the ground up according to the buyer’s specifications.
-Apparently, though, brand new custom cars have nothing on used classics; the recent sale of a 1963 Ferrari GTO for $70 million is supposedly the highest price ever paid for a car.
+But brand-new custom cars have nothing on used classics; the recent sale of a 1963 Ferrari GTO for $70 million is supposedly the highest price ever paid for a car.

-“Typhoid Mary” was a real historical person: an Irish woman named Mary Mallon who immigrated to the United States in the 1880s.
+“Typhoid Mary” was a real historical person who became notorious in the early 1900s.
+She was an Irish woman named Mary Mallon who immigrated to the United States in the 1880s.
 Though she had no symptoms of typhoid fever, she carried the bacteria in her blood and could pass it on to other people.
 Because no doctor could convince her that this was true and she didn’t feel sick, she insisted on working as a cook.
 During her career, she infected at least 51 people, three of whom died, before she was isolated in enforced quarantine for the last decades of her life.

 The Legend of the Loch Ness Monster Goes Back Nearly 1,500 Years

 There’s a tale written in the year 565 A.D. that speaks of an Irish monk traveling through Scotland.
-While there, St. Colomba heard stories of a “water beast” that attacked and killed the local people when they went in the river.
-Wanting to help, the monk used his friend as bait to lure the beast into sight, at which point Colomba commanded it to “go no further,” and the creature stopped and swam back upstream.
+While there, Saint Columba heard stories of a “water beast” that attacked and killed the local people when they went in the river.
+Wanting to help, the monk used his friend as bait to lure the beast into sight, at which point Columba commanded it to “go no further,” and the creature stopped and swam back upstream.
 That river is now known in Scotland as the River Ness, which flows out from the famous Loch Ness.
-And for more tales that hold no water, check out the 33 Common Myths We’re All Obsessed with.

 A little dash of nutmeg in a pumpkin pie or on your egg nog can give it some extra flavor and a lovely spicy scent.
 Too much nutmeg, however, can be toxic.
 Two to three teaspoons of raw nutmeg can induce hallucinations, convulsions, pain, nausea, and paranoia that can last for several days.
 Actual fatalities are rare, but they have happened.